A Photographer's Self Portrait

 The street where I lived had gone through years of systematic zoning changes.
 Acres upon acres were being turned over from agricultural to industrial.
 Residents and I spent years fighting to maintain the quality of life to our street.
 When those efforts fell largely on deaf ears, I decided to move my life forward, by branching out further west, to a region I had long loved - the American Southwest.

 Since moving to Tucson, in late 2004, several of my family members have relocated here as well.
-I have already photographed close to two hundred weddings here and have added some exciting new portrait services, such as headshots, family portraits.
+I have already photographed close to two hundred weddings here and have added some exciting new portrait services, such as headshots, family portraits and maternity photos.

 There is still so much to explore in photography.
 Using what I learned, from taking wedding portraits on the fly, often within minutes, and now applying those skills to my head shots and portrait photography, is very exciting for me.
 Photography, is a love affair that always stays fresh and never gets old.
 God willing, I hope to be doing it for another thirty years.
 Then again, why stop there?